 The reason why most of the customers experience a lousy service level is that the agents are not content with their companies.
 Being a call center owner, it is your responsibility to make sure that the agents are interacted with on a regular basis.
 Conducting a monthly meeting to know the pain of agents would give you a good start.
 In addition, whenever a customer provides feedback about a positive experience, make sure to circulate it throughout the workplace so that the agents are encouraged to offer best efforts.

 4. Direct your senior employees

 I have personally known a lot of call center agents and one thing that almost everyone tells me is that no one regularly monitors what they are doing.
-This means an agent who is taking approximately 100-200 calls each day know that no one is going to hear the conversation with the customers.
-Obviously, the assessment of metrics are done in call centers but what about how agents are interacting?
+This means an agent who is taking approximately 100-200 calls each day knows that no one is going to hear the conversation with the customers.
+Obviously, the assessment of metrics is done in call centers but what about how agents are interacting?
 Prominent call centers make sure that their higher management professionals take at least a few hours weekly to check the quality of conversation their agents are having with the customers.

-Senior employees can offer incentives to their agents in a public manner to encourage the competitiveness and zeal to render unmatched service level among the organization.
+Senior employees can offer incentives to their agents in a public manner to encourage competitiveness and zeal to render unmatched service levels among the organization.
 On the contrary, agents, who are performing below expectations should be provided with clear reviews.
 This practice will ensure agents’ efforts are being constantly monitored, pushing them to accomplish excellence.